Dealing With Asthma Triggers

 What Is Exercise-Induced Asthma?

-Some people with asthma have only one trigger: exercise.
-Along with allergens, exercise is one of the more common triggers.
+Many people with asthma feel symptoms come on when they exercise or play sports.
+Some people with asthma have exercise as their only trigger.
+Along with allergens and respiratory infections, exercise is one of the more common triggers.

 Reviewed by: Elana Pearl Ben-Joseph, MD